thainapires/thainapires/README.md

 </p>

 <p align="left">
   My name is Thainá.
 I am passionate about <strong>technology</strong>!
 I'm a Computer Science Student.
-I'm currently working at <a href="https://www.redeparcerias.com/">Rede Parcerias</a>
+I'm currently working as a developer at <a href="https://www.redeparcerias.com/">Rede Parcerias</a>
 </p>

 <p align="left">